 However, you can still keep this method simple, by using an every day household object as a mold.
 Read on to find out more…

 There are lots of different ways you can use molds to make pottery without a wheel.
-Here are just a few ways of handing building pottery, that make use of different styles of mold.
+Here are just a few ways of hand building pottery, that make use of different styles of mold.

 How to Use a Hump Mold